Apple A13: Design

 The Apple A13 Bionic features an Apple-designed 64-bit six-core CPU implementing ARMv8.4-A ISA, with two high-performance cores running at 2.65 GHz called Lightning and four energy-efficient cores called Thunder.
 The Lightning cores feature machine learning accelerators called AMX blocks.
 Apple claims the AMX blocks are six times faster at matrix multiplication than the Apple A12's Vortex cores.
 The AMX blocks are capable of up to one trillion single-precision operations per second.
+The Lightning cores have access to 8 MB pL2 and the Thunder cores share 4 MB L2.
+The SLC is 16 MB.

 The A13 integrates an Apple-designed four-core graphics processing unit (GPU) with 20% faster graphics performance and 40% lower power consumption than the A12's.
-Apple claims their A13's eight-core Neural Engine dedicated neural network hardware is 20% faster and consumes 15% lower power than the A12's.
+Apple claims their A13's eight-core Neural Engine dedicated neural network hardware is 20% faster and consumes 15% less power than the A12's.

 It is manufactured by TSMC on their 2nd generation 7 nm N7P (not to be confused with '7 nm+' or 'N7+'), and contains 8.5 billion transistors.

 The A13 has video codec encoding support for HEVC and H.264.
 It has decoding support for HEVC, H.264, MPEG‑4 Part 2, and Motion JPEG.